-ELECTRICAL SYSTEM -HOUSE 120-VOLT AC
+ELECTRICAL SYSTEM - HOUSE 120-VOLT AC

-The 120-volt system operates from the shoreline cord connected to an outside 120-volt utility service, such as those at campgrounds or from the 120-volt generator.
+The 120-volt system operates from the shoreline cord connected to an outside 120-volt utility service, such as those at campgrounds.
 When the shoreline cord is connected to an outside power source, or when the auxiliary electric generator is running, the power converter automatically changes a portion of the 120-volt current to 12-volt DC current.
 All equipment in the motorhome that is normally powered by the house batteries is then powered through the converter.

-In addition, the following equipment is entirely dependent on 120-volt current: air conditioner, microwave oven, and any 120-volt electrical equipment used at convenience outlets.
+In addition, the following equipment is entirely dependent on 120-volt current: air conditioner, and any 120-volt electrical equipment used at convenience outlets.